in28minutes/java-cheat-sheet/README.md

 class SomeOtherClass {
 };
 ```

-#### instanceof operators checks if an object is of a particular type.
+instanceof operator checks if an object is of a particular type.
-Let's consider the code below.
-We create a few instances of the classes declared above.

 ```
 SubClass subClass = new SubClass();
 Object subClassObj = new SubClass();